transloadit/uppy/website/src/docs/aws-s3.md

 }
 ```

 Most AWS configurations should be fairly simple to port to this format.
+When using presigned `PUT` uploads, replace the `"POST"` method by `"PUT"` in the first entry.

 If you have the [gsutil](https://cloud.google.com/storage/docs/gsutil) command-line tool, you can apply this configuration using the [gsutil cors](https://cloud.google.com/storage/docs/configuring-cors#configure-cors-bucket) command.